daviskoh/codestars/prework.md

 Explain what a callback is.
 How might callbacks be useful?

+A callbacks are specified actions that take place after something else has occurred.
+They are particularly useful for event-oriented programming that is typical of UIs (i.e. react to a touch, wait for a notification, etc).

 Explain what a block is, what would we use one for?

 What are protocols?
 What do we use them for?